 How do I determine a printer IP address?

 A printer's network IP address can be determined through the onboard printer menu.
-To get this menu varies, depending on the printer you have, and may require you refer to the printer documentation to get the exact steps.
-However, the general steps below will get you to this section and help guide you further with configuring this setting.
+The screen upon which the IP address resides varies from printer to printer; you may need to refer to the printer's documentation to get the exact steps.
+However, the following general steps should get you to the appropriate section on most machines.

-- On the actual printer press the Menu or Setup button.
+- On the printer, press the Menu or Setup button.

-- Continue pressing the Menu button, or using the arrows to navigate the printer menu until you get to a networking or network setup option and press enter.
+- Use the appropriate buttons to navigate your way to a networking or network setup option and press Enter.

 - Use the arrows to navigate through the available network options, and select TCP/IP or IP address to view and change the IP address settings.